home-assistant/home-assistant.io/source/_integrations/knx.markdown

   required: inclusive
   type: [list, string]
 state_updater:
   description: The integration will collect the current state of each configured device from the KNX bus to display it correctly within Home Assistant.
-Set this option to False to prevent this behavior.
+Set this option to `false` to prevent this behavior.
   required: false
   default: true
   type: boolean